frederic-perez/AmE-dictionary/data/idioms.md

 __get (someone or something) on track__ To cause or help someone or something to begin or resume progressing or developing as planned, scheduled, or expected. _The project’s development cycle started spinning out of control, so upper management brought in a consultant to get us on track._
 __get (something) straight__ _Let’s get this straight._
 __get (the hell) out of Dodge__ :two: To leave or depart from a place, especially quickly or with marked urgency.
 A reference to Dodge City, Kansas, the clichéd setting of cowboy and western films from the early to mid-1900s. _It looks like things are getting pretty tense in here, let’s get out of Dodge!_
+__get a big head__ To become arrogant or conceited; to assume an exaggeratedly high opinion of oneself. _Samantha got a big head after her book became a bestseller._
 __get a grip__ :three::hammer:
 __get a handle on (something)__ _UAVs are used to get a handle on what’s going on._
 __get a hold on/of (oneself)__